 An access roadway must be included in the design to facilitate monitoring and maintenance.
-If the access roadway is constructed of impervious material, take note that it may be subject to the groundwater recharge, stormwater runoff quality and/or stormwater runoff quantity requirements at N.J.A.C.
-7:8-5.4, 5.5 and 5.6, respectively.
+If the access roadway is constructed of impervious material, take note that it may be subject to the stormwater runoff quality, quantity and groundwater recharge requirements at N.J.A.C.
+7:8-5.4, 5.5 and 5.6.

-Sizing an MTD
+Sizing a GI MTD

-The example below illustrates how to size an MTD to treat the runoff generated by the WQDS.
+The example below illustrates how to size a GI MTD to treat the stormwater runoff generated by the impervious cover in the contributory drainage area that is produced by the Water Quality Design Storm (WQDS).
 The Stormwater Management rules ("the Rules") at N.J.A.C.
 7:8-5.7 specify that only the NRCS methodology may be used.
 For more information, see Chapter 5: Stormwater Management Quantity and Quality Standards and Computations in this manual.